appdevdesigns/opsportal_docs/tutorial/tutorial_sprint1_01_models.md

 ##### Be a good TDD developer and write your tests first
 At this point, I don't have any idea about any unique capabilities I'm expecting from either of my Models, so my tests wont be very specific.
-I'll at least create a test case for each of my Models and check for their existance:
+I'll create a test case for each of my Models and simply check for their existance:

 ```javascript